Koffiejoe/NP_ZMQController/README.md

 i was working on making a GUI in JavaScript so the program runs smoother and isn't limited by the terminal refresh/draw rate. this is still under development.<br/>
 <p align="center"><img src="pongGUI.jpg"></p>

+the rackets should be controlled with the controller program in the master branch. these 2 projects should only be merged together.

 * Bart Gripsen      [LinkedIn](linkedin.com/in/bart-grispen-9634b1181)